GregorR/style/HYPHENS.md

 the phrase “wild life”.
 This style of word formation has largely been abandoned; in modern English, we're happy to skip the hyphenated phase entirely, and invent conjoined words directly from their antecedent parts.
+Such compounds arise with the same meaning as their expanded form (or at least one of those meanings), but because these are new words, their meaning can drift.

-Some ad hoc hyphens remain in modern English.
+Some historical ad hoc hyphens remain in modern English.
 Use an ad hoc hyphen if it appears in the dictionary.
-Such compounds arise with the same meaning as their expanded form (or at least one of those meanings), but because these are new words, their meaning can drift.

 Ad hoc hyphens are not the only form of morphological hyphens.
 Hyphens are also used to join standard stems to words, such as “co-opt”.
 This use continues to